 Gambling is in our nature.
 Every day, we, human beings, have to make decisions.
 Some are important and some are almost without consequence.
 Some require hours of soul-searching, of reflection and a weighty moral balancing act.
 There are some that require we delve into the archives of our history and memory for guidance.
 Others we make flippantly, unconsciously and without even realizing it.

-This is free will and we exercise it, to some degree, everyday.
+This is free will and we exercise it, to some degree, every day.
 Our decisions have a constant bearing on our lives and livelihoods, as well as those around us; people we may or may not know.
-Apart from completely selfless acts, we make choices that we believe to be the best for us.
+Apart from completely selfless acts, we make choices and devise various gambling strategies, that we believe to be the best for us.

 Yet, the notion of what is best is completely subjective.
-It could be the most sensible option, or the safest option.
-Perhaps, the option that could reap the greatest rewards and change one’s life forever despite the risks involved.
+It could be the most sensible option or the safest option.
+Perhaps, the option could reap the greatest rewards and change one’s life forever despite the risks involved.
 All human beings are gamblers to greater or lesser extents.

 Scientists have become preoccupied with the pathological or problem gambler’s brain.
 Is it different?
 Do the synapses fire all at the right time?
 Do they see losses?
 Or do they blindly chase wins?
 And of those who enjoy the thrill of gambling, the dopamine hit, the adrenaline rush, the brewing anticipation; why can some stop when the fun stops, and others can’t?

 Then, there are the cultural perceptions of gambling and when it is acceptable.
-Gambling can be a good laugh, like a kitschy trip to a casino with some cocktails on a night out.
+Gambling can be a good laugh, like a kitschy trip to a real money casino with some cocktails on a night out.
 In addition, a cheeky flutter on the footy, the nags, or the pigeons is a frequent national pastime.
-But what of a figure slumped over a fixed odds betting terminal in a cheaply lit high street shop, visible only partially through large skewiff posters?
+But what of a figure slumped over a fixed-odds betting terminal in a cheaply lit high street shop, visible only partially through large skewiff posters?

 I realize that I’ve posited too many rhetorical questions.
 But I’m going to posit one more.
 A hypothetical question.
 A “would you rather,” if you will….

 You have a choice of two buttons and you have five pushes.
 One button, let’s say it’s orange, gives you a guaranteed $3 per push.
-Everytime.
+Every time.
 No questions asked.
 Anyone with a little math acumen would be able to tell you that that is a guaranteed $15 in the bank.
 The other button, let’s say it’s purple, is much more volatile.
 There is a 1 in 5 chance that you’ll hit a $10 jackpot with every press.
-But 4 in 5, you’ll get nothing.ore
+But 4 in 5, you’ll get nothing more.

 Of course, the mathematicians, their brains whirring, will tell you that you could win up to $50 in 5 pushes.
 You could also win nothing.
 And you’re most likely to win $10.
 Which is $5 less than $15 (again, that’s advanced math).